eengl/ssh-connect/README.md

 ## Introduction

-Bash shell script wrapper for connecting to NOAA/NCEP's VPN.
-The script uses `openconnect`, an open source Cisco AnyConnect SSL VPN compatible client.
-Normally, establishing a VPN connection via `openconnect` requires the user to have sudo access.
-This package will also install sudoer rules to allow the user to run `ncepvpn` and `openconnect` without sudo access.
+`connect.bash` is an SSH shell script wrapper that provides a menu of connection choices (added by the user).

 ## Supported Operating Systems